Rreis019/EstagioFefal-NextJsCrud/README.md

 <h1>Description</h1>
-Second project done in internship with the aim of learning how to use NextJs framework, TailWind and others.
-In this branch, a project is done with login, registration and crud.
+<p>Second project done in internship with the aim of learning how to use NextJs framework, TailWind and others.
+In this branch, a project is done with login, registration and crud.</p>
-The BackEnd is done in c++ using the mongoose library to create the web server.
+<p>The BackEnd is done in c++ using the mongoose library to create the web server.
-The server hash all passwords, has session systems and uses sqlite as database.
+The server hash all passwords, has session systems and uses sqlite as database.</p>

 <h1>How to run</h1>